SolidSoups/Processing-Carcassone/log.md

 ## E9: January 30, 9:07pm (2h)
 I have started implementation of a method that checks for all possible rotations in a given grid position that validly connect to other tiles. it is having some problems though where some locations arent generating the right rotations.

+## E10: January 30, 11:16pm (30min)
+I figured out what i did wrong.
+Let me explain how the method works.

+It recieves inputs of a grid location on the tile map.
+It then checks every neighbouring block, and if it exists, it figures out what face is facing the grid location.
+This is where i went wrong, i wasnt accounting for the rotation of the neighbouring tile as it can affect what port is facing the main location.
+I then collect all the ports facing the grid location and create a list from North to West of all those types of faces.
+Then i get a list of the next tiles ports, and i try to match those lists by periodically rotating the tile.
+The method returns a boolean list with a length of 4 depicting what rotation (which is the index) is allowed.